-We’re so glad we chose her!
+We had pick of the litter and we’re so glad we chose her!
 Now she’s a whopping 19 pounds and celebrating her 1st birthday in style.
+And with homemade peanut butter pupcakes.

 Yes, I forced her into that crown, but she didn’t hate it as much as I thought she would.
 I think she knows when to humor me.
-We bought her way too many gifts, including this edible card:
+We bought her way too many gifts, including this edible card (affiliate link):

-Ha!
-But seriously, if you have a treat-motivated dog and are celebrating a special day, I highly recommend these peanut butter banana pupcakes.
+If you have a treat-motivated dog and are celebrating a special day, I highly recommend these peanut butter pupcakes.

 And if you happen to have guests over who are in the mood for a little treat… these pupcakes are actually pretty good!
-There’s no added sugar or salt in them, but the banana and peanut butter flavors are in full force.
+There’s no added sugar or salt in them like most cupcakes would have, but the banana and peanut butter flavors are in full force.

 But don’t take my word for it…